skylerdev/McWiki/README.md

 ## Config

 bookmode: defaults to true.
-If false, displays in chat instead of book.
+If false, displays in chat instead of book.<br>
 language: source language to retrieve articles from. eg: 'es' or 'de'<br>
 cutoff: amount of p elements to display.
 Default: 5.